It began with sugar.

 But before I get to that let me remind you of my purpose in writing this post.

-Later in this post, I’m excited to share specific ways we can make a difference.
+Later in this post, I’ll share specific ways we can come alongside Black people to help dismantle the inequality rooted deep in our society.
 We’ll get to that but first I’d like to share some history and key definitions in order to establish a platform for our discussion.

 - From 1532 till 1832 at least 12 million Africans were taken to the Americas as slaves.
 “The Triangle Trade” was originally developed because of the growing demand for sugar.